Last updated on .

 Chiquinquirá Railway Station

-More interesting is the Chiquinquirá Railway Station (Ferrocarril de Chiquinquirá).
-This former train depot is now a cultural center but features an old locomotive on original tracks behind the building.
+More interesting is the Chiquinquirá Railway Station (Estación de Chiquinquirá).
+Construction started in 1926 and it opened on October 12, 1928.
+It operated until 1975.
+Today, the building is a cultural center.
+It features an old locomotive on original tracks behind the building.

 Chiquinquirá Railway Station

-Locomotive at Ferrocarril de Chiquinquirá, in Chiquinquirá, Boyacá, Colombia
+Locomotive at the Chiquinquirá Railway Station in Chiquinquirá, Boyacá, Colombia

 Locomotive